 “Home” has been a holy place for Turks since the Central Asian period.
 A couple deciding to spend their life together is also described as “to marry” (but in Turkish home= ev, to mary = evlenmek).
 As such, the home custom is in an important place within our social rules of good manners.
 We absolutely do not enter the house with shoes; we always keep it clean.
-We eat our meals at the dining table, and afterward, the floor or carpet is always cleaned.
-A room of the house is reserved just for guests, and it is kept cleaned all the time.
+We eat our meals at the dining table, and afterward, the floor or carpet is always cleaned (not to step on food on the floor).
+A room of the house is reserved just for guests, and it is kept clean all the time.

 Especially in Eastern society, greeting is very important.
 Handshaking, kissing on the cheek, kissing the hands of the elderly, and kissing on the forehead of the little ones are the traditions that still continue.
 In addition, different ways of addressing elders are used according to their social status.
 In our society, it is more appropriate to address the older ones as older brother, sister, uncle, and aunt.

 For a long time, the extended family structure has been replaced by the core family structure.
 However, there is still an intense social life in our country in terms of relations with relatives.
 At this point, visits to relatives have an important place.
 Although it is gradually becoming less common because of the lifestyles of the big city, family visits in small cities and towns in Anatolia are still frequent.
 Particularly, festive visits are among the tasks that should not be neglected.
 It is customary to meet in the house of the oldest relative and eat breakfast together.
 There is also a tradition of patient visit and tomb-condolence visit within families.